ifcb-utopia/plankton-CNN-DEMO/README.md

 ----

 ## 5_Group_Classification.ipynb
 This Jupyter notebook has a link at the top to run it in Google Colab.
-If it is run there no installation of python is required.
+If it is run in Colab, no installation of python is required.

 ## Exploration_of_CNN_Phytoplankton_Classification_Model.pdf
 This report contains a description of the motivation, methods, results, and some discussion and reflection on the use of CNNs for plankton imagery classification.